CALL

 The price of laser skin resurfacing depends on several factors, including:

-• The severity of the skin condition: Deep wrinkles or extensive acne scarring may require more intensive treatments, affecting the overall cost.
+• The severity of the skin condition: More thorough treatments may be necessary for deep wrinkles or significant acne scarring, which might affect the final cost.

-• The type of laser used: Different lasers have varying capabilities and costs associated with their usage.
+• The type of laser used: There are different types of lasers that have different abilities and costs when they are used.

 • The area being treated: Larger treatment areas may incur higher costs.